kklipsch/docker-speedtest-cli/README.md

 If you want to upgrade the speedtest-cli version, update the 2 base docker files.
 Commit & push the changes and then tag the repository with the version number.
 This repository is setup to the Docker Cloud and that should trigger a latest build and a version specific build (assuming the Docker Cloud stuff is still there when you go back looking for it).

+*Note:* At the time of this writing Docker Cloud did not support arm architectures so the rpi images need to be created manually on a arm based machine.